 Okay, perhaps the Thin Man/Elongated Man connection is a bit of stretch, but there are two very good reasons for it.

-The Thin Man features future Cesar Romero, who would star as the Joker in the 1966
+The Thin Man, based on the best-selling novel by Dashiell Hammett, is set during Christmas, and features Cesar Romero, who would star as the Joker in the 1966

-Batman TV series and a very young Jimmy Stewart, in a role which those tired of his wholesome George Bailey role from
+After the Thin Man, takes place over New Years Eve.
+A very young Jimmy Stewart co-stars in a role which those tired of his wholesome George Bailey role (

-It’s a Wonderful Life may find refreshing.
+It’s a Wonderful Life) may find refreshing.

 Radio Days (1987) – Fans of A Christmas Story are sure to enjoy Woody Allen’s nostalgic look back at the golden age of radio.
-Told through the eyes of a young boy (Seth Green) growing up in Rockaway, NY, the film is a loose-knit series of anecdotes about growing up gathered around the Philco, listening to the likes of the Masked Avenger and the Lone Ranger, culminating on New Year’s Eve.
+Told through the eyes of a young boy (Seth Green) in Rockaway, NY, the film is a loose-knit series of anecdotes about growing up gathered around the Philco, listening to the likes of

 The film also helps shed light on the unfortunate realities of the world of radio, akin to discovering there may or may not be a Santa Claus.
 The stalwart heroes we envision in our minds are sometimes portrayed by short, balding actors, but such is the charm of radio.
 It stokes the fires of our creativity, allowing us to forge in our imaginations far more effective imagery than any that could be put on film

 Justice League: Comfort & Joy (2003) – Usually, this popular animated series was presented in two 30-minute segments.
 This holiday show is the only stand-alone episode, as Flash and Ultra-Humanite set aside their differences to brighten the holidays of Central City’s orphans, and Superman and J’onn J’onzz journey to Smallville to enjoy Christmas with the Kents.
 There, a lonely J’onn explores what Christmas means to the people of Earth.
-Though light on the action, this particular episodes serves a character development for the budding romance between Green Lantern and Hawkgirl.
+Though light on the action, this particular episode serves as character development for the budding romance between Green Lantern and Hawkgirl.

 New Batman Adventures: Holiday Knights (1997) – This fourth-season episode features a trio of holiday tales featuring some of Batman’s deadliest villains.